The Book of Kings

 New York City, United States - The Second

-On a cold day, a little less than three months after arriving at Fairmount Hospital and waking from a coma, the doctors transferred her to a different, less familiar, part of the facility.
+On a cold day–a little less than three months after arriving at Fairmount Hospital–the doctors transferred her to a different, less familiar part of the facility.
 Her escorts had referred to it as the “psychiatric ward.”
-At the time, she had not understood the term, as they spoke a language unfamiliar to her.
-She came to realize that it was a place for those who were no longer physically ill, but had not recovered their wits.
+At the time, she did not understood the term.
+They spoke a language unfamiliar to her.
+She came to realize is it was a place for those who were no longer physically ill, but had not recovered their wits.

-They gave her a name, as she could not recall her own.
-After pouring through a list of names to find one that felt familiar, they settled on Sara.
-But, as she could not recall her whole name, they gave her the name Sara Jane Doe.
+They gave her a name, as she could not remember her own.
+After pouring through a list of names to find a familiar one, they settled on Sara.
+As she could not recall her whole name, they called her Sara Jane Doe.

-Sara spoke eloquent and confident in the language she knew, but no matter what man or woman they put before her, no one could decipher her words.
+Sara spoke eloquent and confident in the language she knew but no matter who they put before her, no one could decipher her words.
 Muddling through what little she knew of their tongue, Sara spoke to those around her in broken sentences that made her seem unintelligent.
 Soon, she stopped speaking at all.

 The language barrier in Fairmount seemed the least of her worries.
-Sara soon discovered that she knew nothing about her surroundings.
 She spent her first days in the common room squatting beneath a rectangular box mounted to the wall, just out of the patients’ reach.
 The pictures on the front moved and changed, with different faces, costumes, and voices.
 She taught herself their language using the rectangular box by mimicking the people she saw.
-This did not help her case for sanity, as she spent a lot of her time mumbling repeated words from where she sat beneath it.
+This did not help her case for sanity, as she spent most of her time mumbling repeated words from where she sat beneath it.

 Sara had weekly meetings with a doctor named Andrea Davis.
 At first, Sara spent most of the meetings listening to the idle tick of what Doctor Davis referred to as a clock.
 At the end of each meeting the clock gave a shrill ring and, no matter how many times Sara heard the sound, it sent her leaping out of her skin.
 Dr. Davis eventually made it a point to resort to a different means of keeping time.